Documentation structure for LLMs (llms.txt)

 Using Google Cloud orbs

-There are several Google Cloud orbs available in the CircleCI Orbs Registry that you can use to simplify your deployments.
-For example, the Google Kubernetes Engine (GKE) orb has a pre-built job to build and publish a Docker image, and roll the image out to a GKE cluster, as follows:
+Several Google Cloud orbs are available in the CircleCI Orbs Registry.
+Use the orbs to simplify your deployments.
+For example, the Google Kubernetes Engine (GKE) orb has a pre-built job to build and publish a Docker image, and roll the image out to a GKE cluster:

 Make sure to replace any placeholder versions in the example.